deepfence/ThreatMapper/docs/docs/threatmapper/integrations/jira.md

 # ThreatMapper and JIRA

-ThreatMapper raises JIRA tickets.
-The supported version of JIRA is 7.13.
+ThreatMapper can be configured to raise JIRA tickets for vulnerabilities and secrets.
+The minimum supported version of JIRA is 7.13.

 ## To Configure JIRA Integration
 For authentication either password of a user account or an api token can be used.